ThunderStruct/MSCircularSlider/README.md

   - `circularSlider(_ slider: MSCircularSlider, startedTrackingWith value: Double)`: indicates that the handle started scrolling

   - `circularSlider(_ slider: MSCircularSlider, endedTrackingWith value: Double)`: indicates that the slider's handle was released
+  - `circularSlider(_ slider: MSCircularSlider, directionChangedTo value: MSCircularSliderDirection)`: indicates which direction the user is currently sliding
+  - `circularSlider(_ slider: MSCircularSlider, revolutionsChangedTo value: Int)`: indicates how many times the handle has revolved around the entire slider (only valid for `maximumAngle` = 360.0 / full circle)

 #### MSDoubleHandleCircularSliderDelegate
 Inherits from MSCircularSliderProtocol and is used only by MSDoubleHandleCircularSlider